clemsonciti/palmetto-documentation/pages/documentation/owners.md

 ### Current compute hardware and pricing

-The node in phase 18b configuration currently available for purchase at subsidized rate for Clemson faculty/staff is **$7500** for a period of **4 years**:
+The node in phase 19 configuration currently available for purchase at subsidized rate for Clemson faculty/staff is **$7500** for a period of **4 years**:

-* 2 x Intel Xeon 6148G scalable processors Dell R740 (for a total of 40 cores)
-* 2 x NVIDIA Tesla V100 GPU accelerators
-* 372 GB DDR4 RAM
-* On-board 25 Gbps Ethernet NIC
-* InfiniBand FDR 56 Gbps network card

-After May 2020 the price for new node in phase 19 is still at subsidized rate for Clemson faculty/staff at **$7,500** for a period of **4 years**.
-However, due to potential market fluctuations beyond the control of Clemson, we encourage PIs to budget for **$10,000** to ensure all costs are covered.
-The node has the following configuration:

 * 2 x Intel “Cascade Lake” Xeon Gold CLX 6248 (for a total of 40 cores)
 * 2 x NVIDIA Tesla V100 GPU 32GB
 * 372 GB DDR4 RAM
 * On-board 25Gbps Ethernet NIC
 * Infiniband HDR-100 Gbps network card

+However, due to potential market fluctuations beyond the control of Clemson, we encourage PIs to budget for **$10,000** to ensure all costs are covered.

 ## Purchasing Storage on Palmetto Cluster